 You need to keep your eye on four critical areas when you compare private student lenders.
 The Consumer Financial Protection Bureau, the Federal Trade Commission, and the US Department of Education, all agree on these four key areas: Product offerings, Eligibility, Cost, and Additional Features.

 By the time you have decided with college loan you wish to avail, check what a lender has to offer.
 Does it match your requirements?
 Understand their limits and loan terms.
 Make sure that your potential lender has a financing scheme for your specific college degree.

 Check what a lender requires for college loan applications.
-These normally include enrollment, citizenship status, or income and credit history.
-Ensure that you will qualify for the loan you’re eyeing on before applying.
+These normally include enrollment, citizenship status, or income, and credit history.
+Ensure that you will qualify for the loan you’re eyeing before applying.
 Normally, requirements for college loan eligibility include: